-(1) Ephesos, founded by St. Paul, 57, in a ruinous state in the time
+(1) Ephesos, founded by St. Paul, 57, in a ruinous state in the time of Justinian.

 (2) Smyrna, still an important seaport.
-Polycarp was its
+Polycarp was its first bishop.

 (3) Pergamos, renowned for its library.